Have you Received Mail from the IRS or NYSDTF?

 If you “forget” to file your income tax return the IRS may “prepare” a tax return for you!
-When individual taxpayers receive tax documents the most common being W2s & 1099s the tax authorities also receives this information.
+When individual taxpayers receive tax documents the most common being W2s & 1099s the tax authorities also receive this information.
 The information reported to the IRS may be used to generate a Substitute For Return (SFR) for taxpayers who failed to voluntarily file a tax return.
-You do not want the IRS preparing your tax return!
+You do not want the IRS to prepare your tax return!
 The IRS will only generate a Substitute For Return if doing so will create a tax bill.

 If you do not file your Tax Return(s) you may be leaving money on the table!

 There is a statute of limitations on receiving income tax refunds.
-If you are due a tax refund you must file a tax return to claim refund within 3 years of the filing deadline or alternatively two years from the date tax was paid.
+If you are due a tax refund you must file a tax return to claim the refund within 3 years of the filing deadline or alternatively two years from the date tax was paid.

 Filing Late or Delinquent Tax Return(s) Sooner is Better than Later.

 If there is a balance due on your delinquent but soon to be filed tax returns you will also get hit with interest and penalties.
 Therefore, the sooner you file your delinquent tax returns the better.
-Additionally, the statute of limitation stopping the IRS from auditing a tax period does not begin to run until the tax return has been filed.
+Additionally, the statute of limitations stopping the IRS from auditing a tax period does not begin to run until the tax return has been filed.

 We are Here to Help you!

 Alizio Law, PLLC is a Tax Law firm dedicated to providing comprehensive legal advice and support to taxpayers.
-Peter E. Alizio is both an Attorney and Certified Public Accountant representing individuals and business in disputes with the IRS and NYSDTF.
+Peter E. Alizio is both an Attorney and Certified Public Accountant representing individuals and businesses in disputes with the IRS and NYSDTF.